um-acs/acs_docs/docs/policies/faqs.rst

 Yes!
 Users are free to compile and install software in their respective home directories by following the software’s source code or local installation instructions.

-See our :ref:`p-soft-install` guide for more information. ?
+See our :ref:`p-soft-install` guide for more information.

-.. note :: IDSC ACS does not install user software.
+**Note:** IDSC ACS does not install user software.
 For global installations on Pegasus, submit a Software Request to hpc@ccs.miami.edu

 How do I request global software installation?